 Skyworks Solutions (SWKS) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the chipmaker had lost 0.29% in the past month.
-In that same time, the Computer and Technology sector gained 4.34%, while the S&P 500 gained 5.51%.
+Heading into today, shares of the chipmaker had lost 2.62% over the past month, lagging the Computer and Technology sector's gain of 2.36% and the S&P 500's gain of 3.75% in that time.

-Wall Street will be looking for positivity from Skyworks Solutions as it approaches its next earnings report date.
-On that day, Skyworks Solutions is projected to report earnings of $2.63 per share, which would represent year-over-year growth of 10.97%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.33 billion, up 13.58% from the prior-year quarter.
+Skyworks Solutions will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Skyworks Solutions to post earnings of $3.10 per share.
+This would mark year-over-year growth of 30.8%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.33 billion, up 13.58% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $11.48 per share and revenue of $5.65 billion.
 These totals would mark changes of +9.33% and +10.64%, respectively, from last year.